Hair Fibers Mistakes to Avoid! The Full Guide

 A mismatched shade is the mistake that most directly makes hair fibers look like a cosmetic product rather than real hair.
 Even flawless application technique cannot compensate for a fiber color that does not match.

 Compare shade options in natural daylight rather than indoor lighting, which distorts color.
-When deciding between two adjacent shades, choose the lighter one.
-For gray or salt-and-pepper hair, look for blended or mixed shades.
-If a single shade does not match well, mixing two adjacent shades in the palm before application often produces a closer result.
+When deciding between two adjacent shades, always go with the darker one, ideally matching your root shade.
+For gray or salt-and-pepper hair, look for blended or mixed shades, or mix two adjacent shades in the palm before application for a closer result.

 3